nRF24/CircuitPython_nRF24L01/docs/examples.rst

 TMRh20's Arduino library
 ------------------------

 This test is meant to prove compatibility with the popular Arduino library for the nRF24L01 by TMRh20 (available for install via the Arduino IDE's Library Manager).
-The following code has been designed/test with the TMRh20 library example named `GettingStarted_HandlingData.ino <https://tmrh20.github.io/RF24/GettingStarted_HandlingData_8ino-example.html>`_.
-If you changed the ``role`` variable in the TMRh20 sketch, you will have to adjust the addresses assigned to the pipes in this script.
+The following code has been designed/tested with the TMRh20 library example named `GettingStarted_HandlingData.ino <https://tmrh20.github.io/RF24/GettingStarted_HandlingData_8ino-example.html>`_.
+If you changed the ``radioNumber`` variable in the TMRh20 sketch, you will have to adjust the ``radioNumber`` variable this script so that it is opposite the value in the TMRh20 library's example.

 .. literalinclude:: ../examples/nrf24l01_2arduino_handling_data.py
     :caption: examples/nrf24l01_2arduino_handling_data.py